manan-itsol/MlKitTextRecognitionSample/README.md

-# ML Kit Text Recognition single-digit capturing demo.
+# ML Kit Text Recognition Demo (Single-digit numbers capturing issue)

 This is a demo project to show that the ML Kit Text Recognizer is unable to capture the single digit numbers from receipts.